magicleap/DELTAS/README.md

 * NumPy >= 1.18
 * Path >= 15.0.0

 Simply run the following command: `pip install numpy opencv-python path torch torchvision`.
 You need a modern GPU to run the inference code in a reasonable time.
 The code supports running the network without a GPU, albeit with slight degradation in performance.
-The pre-trained model weights are to be downloaded from [here](https://drive.google.com/uc?export=download&id=1lWjjl44o81m1_lZ2e9CW99OjQhZdd9gN) and to be placed in the [assets folder](./assets).
+The ScanNet pre-trained model weights are to be downloaded from [here](https://drive.google.com/uc?export=download&id=1lWjjl44o81m1_lZ2e9CW99OjQhZdd9gN) and to be placed in the [assets folder](./assets).

 ### Run the network on sample ScanNet data